 If you are a homeowner and always try to fix things, an 18-gauge brad nailer will be very handy.
 It uses very thin nails that are very less likely to crack the wooden boards, unlike the conventional nails that can split the wooden boards.
 Below are mentioned some uses of the brad nailers…

 Crown molding is the baseboard for a ceiling.
 It has a bordering on the lining between the ceiling and the wall surface that differentiates it from the regular ceiling.
-This molding is done using brad nailers as it requires thin invisible nails for molding work.
+This molding is done using brad nailers as it requires thin invisible nails for molding work. here is the list of best nail guns for crown molding.

 Crafting is another important work when you talk about home renovations.
 For crafting small wooden objects such as picture frames, a brad nailer saves you a lot of energy and time.
 You can even teach your kids how to do crafting work using brad nailer after they have reached a responsible age.
 You can use it for building small wood furniture pieces, attaching coves, stops, and rails.